JosephLai241/The-Struggle/README.md

 ```

 The complimentary spreadsheet `job_applications.csv` will be created in whichever directory you move the `ts` binary to.

-# Why Rust?

-I chose Rust because one of my best friends [Luke Schenk][Luke] told me Rust is amazing and encouraged me to try it.
-Also, I have finished too many projects in Python and wanted to add some variety to my portfolio.
-Rust and Python are two very different languages, so Rust is just the perfect choice for me since I am looking to get better at programming in a language besides Python.

 # How It Works and Use Cases